GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/updating-large-sets-of-data/en.md

 - Divides the total number of resources to update into segments (calculated using the provided `$limit` variable)
 - Executes itself via a new HTTP request for each of the segments (passing over the corresponding `$offset` as a variable), thus updating only a subset of all resources at a given time

+Notice that the HTTP requests sent to execute the recursive queries retrieve their data (including the body, method and headers) from the current HTTP request (via the [**HTTP Request via Schema**](https://gatographql.com/extensions/http-request-via-schema/) extension).

 Once all resources have been updated, the execution of the GraphQL query reaches the end and terminates:

 ```graphql